codesqueak/rpimeetsaws/gateway/README.md

 ## Authorizers

 An authorizer is required for API Gateway calls.
 This should be configured to point to the User Pool you have defined in Cognito.
-Only users authoruize there will be able to access the API.
+Only users authorized there will be able to access the API.